 Basically, I would need to win the lottery and have a superhuman immune system.

-realistic goal.
+Clearly I don't consider the thought of gaining to immobility to be a realistic goal.
 Historically, it seems that any man who reached that point did so unintentionally--be it because of a genetic issue, a predisposition to weight gain, or whatever.
 As a result, they tend to also be quite unhappy, be it because of their health or the negative attention they get.
 In fact, most superchubs of extreme size tend to not take kindly to gainers, perhaps because gainers speak very flippantly about the subject and don't consider the hardships that come with being so obese.
 (Not that it's bad to daydream, but they tend to take offense, in my experiences.)

-significant help.
+It is my opinion that a normal person gaining with the intention of one day being immobile due to their own extreme weight will sadly never reach that goal without some significant help.
 I'm not aware (and someone please correct me if I'm mistaken) of any gainer who has intentionally fattened his way to the point of immobility.
 Quite a lot of us talk about it, but the task is so daunting that it tends to remains fantasy talk.
 I've been fortunate enough to chat with some guys of pretty remarkable size, but the fact is that the number of guys who've intentionally gained past, say, 500lbs is unfortunately low.

---good and bad aspects alike--and I would kill for it.
+This is not to say that I am against the idea of immobility.
+Quite the contrary, if you could guarantee me my two conditions, you'd probably see me in the Guiness book tomorrow.
+I've thought about this to the point that I know that I would have no qualms with giving up my current lifestyle for one in which I am confined to my own house because of my size.
+I could easily picture the life--good and bad aspects alike--and I would kill for it.
 This thought of gaining to unrealistic sizes is what keeps a lot of us gainers going, even if we know deep down it will probably never happen.
 The thought of my own body becoming so utterly massive and all-consuming is probably one of the hottest thoughts, to me.
 I can't explain why, just like most other aspects of my gaining, but I really wish I could.
 You could say that immobility is the ultimate fantasy for me.

 Unfortunately, it will probably have to remain fantasy.
 Even if I was one of those guys who was just predisposed to balloon to a thousand pounds, I don't know if I could get past the realistic concerns that come with such a lifestyle.
 Who knows, though.
 Should I ever, by some crazy stroke of luck, ever gain to 500+ pounds or so, I imagine I'd reconsider--you only live once, afterall.